Zai-Kun/rusty-gogo-dl/README.md

     ```sh
     cargo build --release
     ```

+The compiled binary should be in the `./target/release` folder.

 ## Usage
 It's pretty easy to use.
 Just try it out and you'll see how it works.